Welcome to Beach Retreat

 Beach Retreat is situated only 40 minutes from the Cape Town International Airport.
 Upon leaving the airport take Settlers Way/N2 towards Cape Town.
 Stay on the N2 for about 10 km and then take exit 6 for Rhodes Drive/M3.
 Continue on the M3 for around 8km and then take the turning to Steenberg Road/M42.
 After reaching Sunnydale turn right onto Kommetjie Road.
 Follow this until you reach Kommetjie and then turn right into Greenways Drive and then left into Oyster Close.

-There is an alarm code which our property manager will provide you with (it changes for each guest).
+There is also an alarm code which our property manager will provide you with (it changes for each guest).
 During your stay we strongly encourage you to set the alarm.
 Whilst crime is rare, it's a simple and sensible precaution to take.

 Check-in is 2pm.
 If you are arriving earlier than this please contact us - if we don't have any departing guests we may be able to accommodate you.
 Alternatively you're welcome to park up in the driveway (if there is space), and then walk down to Long Beach to take in your new stunning surroundings!
 Or take a look at some of our suggestions in this guide - there are plenty of options to fill a few hours!